Incorporate enterprise testing strategy — myths vs reality?

 What is this test plan actually about?

-A plan is simply the roadmap for executing our vision.
+A plan is simply the roadmap for executing our vision in an enterprise-scaled testing methodology.
 Our vision, however, is defined by our strategy.
-Strategy is the foundation, even if it feels abstract without a real project context.
+Strategy is the foundation, even if it feels quite abstract within our project context.
 We must first understand the specific problem we are trying to solve and the methods we will use to solve it.
-Only then can we create a plan — a list of agreements between the team and the client — to execute that strategy.
+Only then can we create a plan to test our application — a list of agreements between the team and the client — to execute our enterprise strategy.

 The plan implements the strategy!

-So, the correct order is go down from the test plan to the test strategy:
+So, the correct order is to go down from the test plan to the test strategy:

 Many think this is a “chicken and the egg” situation, but it is not.
 A good plan is born from a clear understanding of why a specific strategy was chosen.
 That is the only way to move forward and effectively solve the testing problems.
-At the same time, without a plan, we cannot validate whether the strategy actually works in reality.
+At the same time, without a plan, we cannot validate whether our enterprise testing strategy actually works in reality.

 In Agile contexts, Scrum/Kanban, especially AI testing now, this illusion often lies between 2 extremes: